balena-io/balena-cli-masterclass/README.md

 type, pass the appropriate device type to the `app create` command instead.

-Non-interactive commands are useful when you need to script actions via balena CLI for a shellscript (although balena also includes HTTPS endpoints and SDKs which can be used for this purpose).
+Non-interactive commands are useful when you need to script actions via balena CLI for a shell script (although balena also includes HTTPS endpoints and SDKs which can be used for this purpose).

 You can list the applications currently owned by (or shared with) your account